subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ W^n_{t} \rightarrow N(0,1)\sqrt{t} = N(0,t) = {1\over\sqrt{2\pi t}}e^{-{x^2\over{2t}}}   $$

+Hence the scaled sum, whose increments happen faster and faster in time, converges to the Normal distribution with mean zero and variance $t$ in the limit.

 It turns out that these two properties are precisely what characterize a Weiner process.
 A Random Process $W(t), 0\le t\le 1$ is called a Weiner Process if it satisifes the following conditions:

 1. The sample paths of $W(t)$ are continuous with $W_0 = 0$.